 Top things to do: Glacier Point, Yosemite Valley, Tuolumne Meadows, Mariposa Grove, Mist Trail, Taft Point and Sentinel Dome, Yosemite Falls, El Capitan, Tenaya Lake.

 Sequoia National Park

 Where to stay: Stony Creek Lodge

 On the other side of the Sierra Nevada mountains you will Sequoia National Park.

 Sequoias reach up to 275 feet and although they are not as tall as redwood tress that you can find at Redwood National Park in Northern California, they are considered the largest trees in the world!
 There are many sections of the park where you can walk among them.

 Sequoia National Park is home to General Sherman, the tallest tree in the world located in the Giant Forest.
-I recommend visiting General Sherman early morning before the area gets crowded and exploring a few trails that begin from the parking lot.

 Another popular spot at Sequoia National Park is Moro Rock.